United States Department of State

-A Foreign Service Construction Engineer (FSCE) is an engineer, architect, or construction manager in the Bureau of Overseas Buildings Operations working specifically in the Office of Construction Management, responsible for monitoring contractor work on Department of State construction projects overseas.
-The FSCE is a member of a U.S. Government team which ensures that construction work is professionally performed according to applicable plans, specifications, schedules and standards.
-The FSCE must adhere to the highest standards of integrity, dependability, attention to detail, teamwork and cooperation, while accepting the need to travel, to live overseas, and when necessary, to live away from family.
+A Foreign Service Construction Engineer (FSCE) is an engineer or architect, in the Bureau of Overseas Buildings Operations working specifically in the Office of Construction Management, responsible for managing Department of State construction projects overseas.
+The FSCE is a member of a U.S. Government team that ensures construction is professionally performed according to applicable plans, specifications, schedules, and standards.
+The FSCE must adhere to the highest standards of integrity, dependability, attention to detail, teamwork and cooperation while accepting the need to travel, to live overseas, and when necessary, to live away from family.

 Many overseas posts are in countries where harsh climates, health hazards, and other discomforts are prevalent and where American-style amenities frequently are unavailable.
 Personal security frequently becomes an area of concern, particularly in countries where there is political unrest or terrorist activity.
 For this reason, family members are not permitted to accompany the FSCEs on assignments to a number of overseas posts.
 However, careers in the Foreign Service offer special rewards, including the pride and satisfaction of representing the United States and advancing U.S. interests abroad.

 The Foreign Service strives for diversity to show the best face of America abroad.
 Diversity is one of America's greatest strengths.
 In representing the United States to the world, the Foreign Service aims to reflect and respect our rich heritage and varied backgrounds in its workforce.